cjpdee/piano-roll/README.md

 - 'onion skin' effect for scales - in notes
 - the scale + key will be controlled from the Controls component

 - Ability to select root note which the piano roll starts on

 Drum machine tab - switch using v-if
+- Implement swing - changing the timing by a % for certain beats

 - design something